Dmytro-Shved/shop-app/README.md

 ## Using

 This application is an online store where users can browse, add items to cart and place orders.
-A special control panel is provided for administrators, where they can manage products and users.
+A special control panel is provided for administrators, where they can manage products.

 #### Basic functionality